msjonatan/aws_cloud_solutions_certification_notes/session_1_AWS_Solutions_Architect_Notes.md

 - Service models (IaaS, PaaS, SaaS) and deployment models (Nube Pública, Nube Privada, Nube Híbrida) address diverse needs.
 - Manage costs using tools like the AWS Pricing Calculator, Cost Explorer, and Budgets.

-With this foundational understanding, you are prepared to delve deeper into AWS services (like IAM, VPC, EC2, S3) and architectural best practices.
-This knowledge sets you on the path to achieving AWS Solutions Architect certifications and effectively designing cloud solutions.

 ---